(Author notes updated, 18th October, 2012, regarding capitalisation)

-A raid by a gang of Death Eaters led by the Dark Lord on a house full of muggles should have been a piece of cake.
+A raid by a party of inner circle Death Eaters led by the Dark Lord on a house full of muggles should have been a piece of cake.
 It had turned into a massacre – for both sides.

 "Since you appear to be amenable to witty banter, please convey my regards to the treacherous secret keeper, should you meet with him again."
 Simon Templar continued.
 "James, poor bloke, was of course absolutely convinced he could trust the man.
 Alas, the only good judgement James has apparently ever shown in his life with a big decision was in marrying my granddaughter.
 Fortunately, on my own side of the family we were inclined to be considerably less trusting, and insisted on additional family support.
 I'm pleased we were able to present you with a challenge.
 You know you really should have brought more minions, Voldy, if you didn't want a fair fight."

 "My agent in James' camp was under-informed of just who Mrs. Potter's relatives were.
 We would have razed the house from a safe distance or come with a job offer had we been better informed." the Dark Lord replied.

 Templar had a throwing knife in one hand, and some sort of muggle device with a number of buttons on it in the other.
 Templar clearly had some sort of plan.
 Whether or not that plan extended beyond mere bluff, the Dark Lord had yet to determine.
 And it was intriguing, to be conversing with an enemy for once, rather than fighting a spell duel or executing a routine avada kedavra, dark mark, and move on – plus this man, above all other possible foes, merited a modicum of respect.